divyajaiswal31/Quiz-App/README.md

 7.Data managed using browser LocalStorage (No backend)

-## for run the project simply hit this command
+## for run the project simply hit this command to your terminal
 npm run dev